AndrewWelc/strakswallet-android/README.md

 ## STRAKS Wallet for Android

+> Please note that it is an old project created for the not supported (anymore) cryptocurrency STRAKS.
+I decided to publish it to the open-source community, so everyone can use it for their own purposes.

 #### Android Wallet Done Right

 This is the Android port of the STRAKSwallet iOS app, which can be found [here](https://github.com/straks/strakswallet-ios/).